brialparker/ArchivesSpace_scripts/README.md

 Takes a csv file with digital object URIs, handles (or other persistent URL) and IIIF ids and updates existing digital objects with a IIIF thumbnail image that links to the handle when clicked.

-**create_locations.py**
-Takes a json file of location data (see aspace_sample_locations.json) and posts new location objects to ArchivesSpace
-Note: I could not use the batch location creation native to ArchivesSpace, based on the numbering and how the feature treated numbers.
-It was all very weird, so this was my workaround.
-Another note: I created the json from a csv that I loaded into OpenRefine and used the templating tool to create the json.
-I could have probably just done this from the csv, but this was before I knew very much about python...

 **create_top_containers.py**
 Takes a csv of barcodes, box numbers, accession or resource uris, and location uris, and creates top containers, associating them to the accession/resource and location in csv.